 Most herbs are dry when the leaves are crumbly.
 Ideally the stems “snap” too but if they don’t just remove the leaves from the stem and compost the stems (if you include them with your stored herbs they will rehydrate the rest unless they are dry too).
 Flowers are generally dry when they crumble, or for calendula, when the centers can be snapped with your fingernail.

 Once dried, herbs are best stored in airtight glass jars, away from direct light in a cool storage area.
 There are several methods you can use.

 #1 Heat, forced-air dehydrator.
 Set the thermostat to between 90 – 100 degrees.
 Roots can take higher temperatures than delicate flowers or leaves.
-Turn the herbs several times to afford even drying.
+Turn the herbs several times for even drying.
 This can take up to several days depending on the plant and weather.
 We use a large scale dryer at the farm using solar heat in our greenhouse, but we also have a small Excalibur dryer which I have found super useful over the years for particularly moist herbs or during a stretch of rainy days.

 #3 In the oven, on very low heat with the door partially open.

 #4 Sunny day.
 Hot car.
 Windows slightly open for ventilation.
 Lay herbs on racks or paper out of direct sunlight.

 #5 Herbs in brown paper bags.
 Nettles dry well this way.
 Fill up the bag halfway and separate the leaves from the stems for faster and more even drying.

 #6 Laying herbs out on screens.
 This allows for good ventilation and works well with flowers, though petals may stick to the screens slightly.